Centre for Forensic Neuroscience

 A polygraph examination is a structured psychophysiological assessment tool.
 Its limitations should be clearly understood by all parties before an instruction is accepted.

-A polygraph examination does not determine guilt or innocence.
+A polygraph examination does not determine criminal guilt or innocence.

 The examination is not a substitute for legal advice from a qualified solicitor or barrister.